 “I won’t harm a hair on its head.
 I do come from the Free Software world,” I replied, being careful not to call it the “Open Source” world.
 I didn’t want to give him any reason to cancel the sale.

 I pulled out my Microsoft corporate credit card.
-I held it up and asked the audience: “D’you think I should pay with this?”
+I held it up and asked the audience: “Would it be all right if I paid with this?”

 That got a good laugh from the audience.